Destiny 2: The Edge of Fate: Gameplay

 The Edge of Fate introduces several major changes to the base Destiny 2 gameplay.
-The game's main navigation menu, the Director, remained, but Bungie designed a new "Portal" page that allows the player to navigate between various classes of activities, such as solo and fireteam content, along with multiplayer Crucible playlists.
-From the Portal, players can add additional modifiers as to increase the difficulty of the content and seek better rewards from completion.
-While the game's Vanguard and Crucible activities were expanded to incorporate new changes with The Edge of Fate, Bungie plans to hold updates to Gambit in check until a future expansion, keeping the game mode in legacy play.
+The game's main navigation menu, the Director, remained, but Bungie designed a new "Portal" page that allowed the player to navigate between various classes of activities, such as solo and fireteam content, along with multiplayer Crucible playlists.
+From the Portal, players can add additional modifiers as to increase the difficulty of the content and seek better rewards from completion (in the June 2026 update, the Director screen returned to replace the Portal, with Portal activities subsequently accessed form the Seasonal Hub at the bottom of the Director screen).
+While the game's Vanguard and Crucible activities were expanded to incorporate new changes with The Edge of Fate, Bungie withheld updates to Gambit for a future update, keeping the game mode in legacy play (Gambit received its update in June 2026).
 Some prior seasonal activities, such as Savathûn's Spire, The Coil, and Onslaught (from Year 6's Season of the Witch, Season of the Wish, and Into the Light, respectively) were re-added in the second week of the expansion as fireteam Portal activities.

 Gear also saw a major change.
 The character's armor uses a new "Armor 3.0" system.
 In this, a new set of six attributes (Weapons, Health, Class, Grenade, Super, and Melee) replaced the previous attributes, which can be enhanced through armor mods.
 Armor now only has points in three of these attributions based on one of six armor archetypes, which help to favor two specific attributions with the third attribute randomly selected from the rest.
 Armor archetypes can be directed by players to favor specific archetypes, and more difficult activities can generate armor with more points within the archetype's attributes.
 New armor introduced from The Edge of Fate onward also include set bonuses, where, by wearing at least two pieces from the same set, the player's Guardian receives additional bonuses.
 A player's existing armor was converted to the new Armor 3.0 attributes upon the launch of the expansion, maintaining their current attributes under their new names, while exotic armor pieces were converted to use the armor archetype based on their current attribute distribution.
 Weapons also now drop with a tier from one to five, which depend on the difficulty of the content being played.
 Higher-tier weapons have higher attributes and enhanced perks, and at the highest tier, gain a unique appearance.
-In addition to the existing archetypes, The Edge of Fate adds a new heavy weapon type, a crossbow that fires a single, recoverable bolt.
+In addition to the existing archetypes, The Edge of Fate added a new heavy weapon type, a crossbow, that fires a single, recoverable bolt.